As a teacher, you will need a solid classroom management plan if you want to avoid burnout.

-So getting an effective classroom management plan together can make your day a whole lot easier.
+All that said, getting an effective classroom management plan together can go a long way in supporting a positive classroom culture.
 But it takes time and experimentation before you will know what will work for you.

-You will then have the energy to focus on the more time-intensive tasks that are required each day like; marking, lesson planning and reporting and reading and responding to emails, just to name a few.
+Then, you’ll have the energy to focus on the more time-intensive tasks that are required each day like marking, lesson planning and reporting, and reading and responding to emails, just to name a few.

 Steps to make your classroom management plan successful.